 Visible Analyst Enterprise Framework Edition

 the most comprehensive modeling tool that Visible offers.
-It incorporates strategic planning, data modeling, object modeling, process modeling, and the Universal Data Model, driven by an easy to use framework interface that allows straightforward navigation to all your model artifacts.
+It incorporates strategic planning, data modeling, object modeling, process modeling, and the Universal Model Framework, driven by an easy to use framework interface that allows straightforward navigation to all your model artifacts.
 The initial release of the Framework Edition supports the Zachman framework, with other frameworks slated for release in the near future.

 - All businesses, even diverse businesses perform a set of common functions, e.g. Marketing, Sales, Research, Production, Purchasing, Human Resources, etc.